What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 Still, society can't stay shut down forever.
 Public health and state leaders are starting to talk about how and when to relax social distancing guidelines, and President Trump is expected to soon announce finalized guidelines to help states make those decisions.
 Even then, it's clear that life won't go back to normal all at once.
 The decisions will be staggered, and a lot of it will come down to local and regional circumstances.

-"We have to do it strategically and safely," said Dr. Monica Bharel, commissioner of the Massachusetts Department of Public Health at a briefing by Association of State and Territory Health Officials Wednesday.
+"We have to do it strategically and safely," said Dr. Monica Bharel, commissioner of the Massachusetts Department of Public Health, at a briefing by the Association of State and Territorial Health Officials Wednesday.
 "The worst possible outcome of reopening public life would be a second wave of this pandemic."

-Public health leaders agree that in order to safely lift social distancing restrictions we must create and sustain systems that can rapidly stamp out any new coronavirus flare ups so they don't spiral out of control.
+Public health leaders agree that in order to safely lift social distancing restrictions we must create and sustain systems that can rapidly stamp out any new coronavirus flare-ups so they don't spiral out of control.
 Here are five key things health experts say must be addressed as we begin to start businesses and community life up again.

 1. Improve rapid testing